 Fiddle Leaf Fig (Ficus lyrata): The houseplant star of the past few years, the Fiddle Leaf has graced the pages of just about every home/design magazine.
 Likes medium light but keep away from direct sun.
-Over-watering kills many Fiddle Leafs, so let soil dry out between drinks and don’t water again until top few centimetres of potting soil is dry.
+Over-watering kills many Fiddle Leafs, so let soil dry out between drinks and don’t water again until top few cm of potting soil is dry.
 Wipe its huge leaves occasionally with a damp cloth to remove dust.

 Flamingo Flower (Anthurium andraeanum): Attractive plant from tropical South America with shiny dark green leaves and red, orange or yellow flowers.
 Likes bright light, but no direct sun.
 Keep soil evenly moist spring to autumn, slightly drier in winter.